ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 Personal history

-• gradual progression of cognitive impairment
+• gradual progression of cognitive impairment, leading to dementia

 • migraine with aura